totofile/azure-database-encrypted-dump-to-storage-account/Decryption/README.md

 ## Overview

-This module provides tools to decrypt backup files encrypted with Azure Key Vault certificates and restore them to any compatible SQL Server.
+This module provides the `decrypt.ps1` script to decrypt backup files (.bak.encrypted or .bacpac.encrypted) that were encrypted using Azure Key Vault certificates.
+Once decrypted, these files can be restored to any compatible SQL Server instance.

 ## Features